f-buisson/plushie-breathe-with-me/CONTRIBUTING.md

 - Restez bienveillant
 - Évitez les idées trop vagues ou invérifiables
 - N'intégrez aucun contenu soumis à des droits sans autorisation claire

+---

+# 🤝 Contribute to the Plushie – breathe with me project

+Thank you for wanting to contribute!
+This project aims to explore biomimetic mechanics that are accessible to everyone.
+Here’s how you can get involved:

+## 📌 Ways to contribute
+- Propose technical improvements (systems, materials, efficiency)
+- Offer ideas for use‑case scenarios or educational extensions
+- Provide diagrams, 3D models or illustrations
+- Suggest ethical or legal evolutions of the concept

+## 📤 Process
+1. Fork the GitHub repository
+2. Create a branch (`feature/improvement-x`)
+3. Submit a clear, well‑documented pull request
+4. Wait for review and approval

+## 🧠 Rules
+- Be respectful
+- Avoid ideas that are too vague or unverifiable
+- Do not include any content under rights without explicit authorization